samersultan/sublime-text-4-color-scheme/README.md

-Here is a screen shot of the moded color scheme (click image for full size):
+*Screen shot of the moded color scheme (click image for full size):*